-Seeing as everything else this time of year is all glistening and sparkly—the ornaments on the tree, the lights lining the homes outside, the party outfits—why shouldn’t what’s coming out of your kitchen be equally blinged out?
-Your go-to tool for this task is clear: edible gold.
+Sometimes you want your food to be extra festive—during the holidays, say, when everything else is all glistening and sparkly (the ornaments on the tree, the lights lining the homes outside, the party outfits), or when the Oscars are coming up (the epitome of glitz and glam)—times when you think: why shouldn’t what’s coming out of my kitchen be equally blinged out?
+Good question.
+And your go-to tool for this task is clear: edible gold.

 24-Karat Edible Gold Leaf, 10 sheets for $18 on Etsy